ndw/ML-tzinfo/README.md

 1. Create a database for the timezone data.
-If you're going to use the maps functionality, you may want to give it a few forests as the map data runs in excess of half a terabyte.
+If you're going to use the maps functionality, you may want to give it a few forests as the map data is quite large.
 Enable the collection lexicon.

 2. Create an HTTP appserver and point it at your timezone database.
    You can put it on any port you like.
-Point the root of the appserver at the `MLS` directory in this distribution.
+Point the root of the appserver at the `modules` directory in this distribution (or copy those files into a modules database).

 3. For the purposes of this document, I'm assuming that the appserver runs on localhost:8302.
 You must specify `/rewriter.xml` as the URL